-- b.
-The subject Member. - 25.
-The Committee may also ask questions of anyone present at the meeting in order to reach a conclusion on the complaint. - 26.
-Before reaching a final decision on the complaint, the Committee must seek, and take account of, the view of the Independent Person in relation to the complaint. - 27.
+- 25. After initial consideration of the commissioned report, the Committee will take statements from the following parties (either in person or in written form if the person is unable to attend the meeting): - a.
+The complainant; and - b.
+The subject Member. - 26.
+The Committee may also ask questions of anyone present at the meeting in order to reach a conclusion on the complaint. - 27.
+Before reaching a final decision on the complaint, the Committee must seek, and take account of, the view of the Independent Person in relation to the complaint. - 28.
 If the Committee is unable to reach a conclusion on the complaint on the basis of the information before it, it may adjourn the meeting and request that the Monitoring Officer seeks the further information required.
-However, when doing so the Committee should consider whether the information will be readily available to the Monitoring Officer. - 28.
+However, when doing so the Committee should consider whether the information will be readily available to the Monitoring Officer. - 29.
 Once the Committee is satisfied with the information before it, it must decide the following issues: - a.
-Whether the subject Member has failed to comply with the Members' Code of Conduct: - b.
+Whether the subject Member has failed to comply with the Members' Code of Conduct; - b.
 Whether further action is warranted; and - c.
-What form of action might be appropriate. - 29.
-If the complaint relates to a Parish or Town Councillor the Committee will only make a decision regarding whether the subject Member has failed to comply with the relevant Members' Code of Conduct.
-This decision, and the reasons for it, will be communicated to the relevant Parish or Town Council in order for it to make a decision as to whether further action is warranted and what form of action would be appropriate. - 30.
-In all other cases, if the Committee concludes that, on the balance of probabilities, the subject Member did not fail to comply with the Members' Code of Conduct, this will conclude the complaints process.
+What form of action might be appropriate. - 30.
+If the Committee concludes that, on the balance of probabilities, the subject Member did not fail to comply with the Members' Code of Conduct, this will conclude the complaints process.
 In such cases no further action will be taken in respect of the complaint, although the Committee may still wish to consider making a recommendation to the authority with a view to promoting and maintaining high standards of conduct in general.
 Such recommendations may include proposed changes to internal procedures and practices or training for Members in general. - 31.
-If the Committee concludes that, on the balance of probabilities, the subject Member has failed to comply with the Members' Code of Conduct, the Committee must go on to consider whether action should be recommended in respect of the subject Member, and what form of action might be appropriate. - 32.
-The recommendations available to the Committee are limited to: - a.
-A formal letter to the subject Member from the Chair of the Standards and Conduct Committee:
+If the Committee concludes that, on the balance of probabilities, the subject Member has failed to comply with the Members' Code of Conduct, the Committee must go on to consider whether action should be recommended in respect of the subject Member, and what form of action might be appropriate.